Just-Danek/Password-generator/README.md

 2. Go to the  project  folder:
 `cd Password-Generator`
 3. Install  dependencies:
 `npm install`
+4. Build the project:
+`npm run build`
-4. Start the project:
+5. Start the project:
 `npm start`

 ## Using